M3SOulu/FinnishSentimentCOVID19/README.md

 * Python (>= 3.5)
 * libvoikko bindings for Python 3.

+## Data

+Due to Twitter policy, the repository only contains the list of tweets id that were extracted and not the full data that is required to run the scripts.

 ## Required R packages

 The following R packages, available from CRAN, are required: